gavinlyonsrepo/pic_16F1619_projects/README.md

 Copyright
 ---------
 Copyright (C) 2018 Gavin Lyons
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public license published by the Free Software Foundation, see LICENSE.md in documentation section for more details.
+These programs are free software; you can redistribute it and/or modify it under the terms of the GNU General Public license published by the Free Software Foundation, see LICENSE.md in documentation section for more details.